Nutcracker2012/Evaluate-news-nlp/README.md

 ### Step 6:
 Install babel:
+the -D will install these as development dependencies
 - `npm i -D @babel/core @babel/preset-env babel-loader`

 Create a .babelrc file and fill it with these setting